kjaymiller/kjaymiller.com/content/swa-deploy-311.md

 ![Complete Deployment Output showing 3.11.1 was used](https://kjaymiller.azureedge.net/media/SWA%20Successful%203.11%20Deployment.png)

 You've built your site but its probably not at the URL that you would like.
-You can change that by going into the Azure portal and [setting a custom domain].
+You can change that by going into the Azure portal and [setting a custom domain][custom domain].

 But now you have a static web app running on azure.